octo-technology/OpenTezos/docs/michelson/tutorial.md

 The `map` data structure can only contain a limited amount of data.
 Another associative array called `big_map` is introduced in the Michelson language to optimize the storage of large amount of data.

-The `big_map` data structure usage is similar to the `map` one.

- When using big and complex types as values, it is recommended to use the `big_map` data structure which is a lazily deserialized map.

- A _big_map_ type has a lower storage cost than a standard map of the same size.
+These big_maps should be used if you intend to store large amounts of data in a map.
+Using big_maps can reduce gas costs significantly compared to standard maps, as as data is lazily deserialized.

-However, operations on _big_map_ type have higher gas costs than those over standard maps, as data is lazily deserialized.
-The behavior of `GET`, `UPDATE` and `MEM` is the same on big_maps as on standard maps, except that under the hood, elements are loaded and deserialized on demand.
+The behavior of `GET`, `UPDATE` and `MEM` instructions is the same on big_maps as on standard maps.
+Note however that single operations on big_maps have higher gas costs than those over standard maps (because, under the hood, they have to load and deserialize data on demand).

+A big_map also has a lower storage cost than a standard map of the same size.

 ##### Building a map